mlivv/mlivv/README.md

 # 💫 About Me:
 ### Hi thereee! :)👋<br><br>I'm Milena, a passionate junior front-end developer.
 My journey into the world of technology began during high school when I studied Graphic Design. <br>I discovered a deep fascination with how people engage with technology in today's world: this curiosity inspired me to enroll in a bootcamp to become a front-end developer, and expand my programming knowledge by learning Java and backend development.

-Please note that my GitHub profile is currently a work in progress.
-I'm currently less active on GitHub as I'm dedicating my time to finish my first Software Developer internship.
-I'll be back to active contribution soon.
-Thank you for your understanding and patience!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/milena-livian-front-end-developer/)